vippsas/vipps-partner/partner-documentation-template.md

 # Configuration of Vipps on our (the partner) side

-**ℹ️ Please note:** Describe in detail how to configure Vipps, with screenshots, etc.
+ℹ️ Describe _in detail_ how to configure Vipps, with screenshots, etc.
 Link to
 [Getting Started](https://github.com/vippsas/vipps-developers/blob/master/vipps-getting-started.md)
 if relevant.